jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Spring has a [great tutorial](https://spring.io/guides/gs/spring-boot-docker/) about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

 > The springboot tutorial says there is a [limitation with Docker for Mac](https://www.docker.com/products/docker#/mac).
-However,  I don't think I had to do anything special to establish connectivity.
+So it might be a good idea to avoid using container IP as far as possible.

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.